Why Every Cyclist Needs a Repair Stand

 How I Use Mine Week to Week

-- Dial in brake rub and index shifting before big rides.
+- Dial in brake rub and shifting before big rides.

-- Quick once-over safety check before group rides or tours.
+- Quick safety check before group rides or tours.

 Will It Work for Your Bike?

 For most standard road, gravel, and mountain bikes, yes.
-Always check the weight limit if you have a heavier e-bike.
-If you’re running odd-shaped aero tubes, use a clamp position that avoids crush points — the rotating head helps.
+Just double-check the weight limit — especially for e-bikes.
+If you run odd-shaped or aero tubes, use the rotating clamp to avoid crush points.

 Helpful Links & Related Posts